devisephp/cms/docs/creating-content-with-devise/creating-sites-with-devise.md

 SITE_2_DOMAIN=mynewsite.test
 ```

+#### Notes on Multiple site overwrites

+Route caching will not work with multiple domain overwrites

 #### Notes on Laravel Valet

 In your park folder make sure you setup a symlink to your projects main folder and name your link the domain you set above.
 For example: